An In-depth Investigation of User Response Simulation for Conversational Search: QA-Enhanced User Simulation

-The above observation shows that UnifiedQA is good at generating various possible answers but may not be good at predicting which of them has the correct answer type.
-Therefore, we can potentially leave the latter to a specialized model, such as a classification model.
-To this end, we propose to train a classifier that predicts answer types to guide the UnifiedQA through constrained generation.
-We use RoBERTa~\cite{liu2019roberta} to instantiate our classifier, which improves upon BERT~\cite{devlin2018bert} by optimizing hyperparameter choices.
-We fine-tune the pre-trained RoBERTa-base on the answer-type classification task, as defined in Table~\ref{table:datasets}.
-During inference, we convert its prediction to generator decoding constraints as follows: If the predicted answer type is `yes' or `no', then the generation starts with `yes' or `no' correspondingly and generates the rest.
+Therefore, we can delegate the answer typing task to a specialized model, such as a classification model.
+To this end, we propose to train a RoBERTa~\cite{liu2019roberta} classifier that predicts answer types to guide the UnifiedQA through constrained generation, as RoBERTa is a representative state-of-the-art text classifier.
+We fine-tune a pre-trained RoBERTa-base model on the answer-type classification task, as defined in Table~\ref{table:datasets}.
+During inference, we convert its prediction to generator decoding constraints as follows: If the predicted answer type is `yes' or `no', then the generation starts with `yes' or `no' correspondingly.
 If the predicted answer type is `irrelevant', the generation starts with `I don't know'.
-Otherwise, we will not place any constraints on the generator, in which case it falls back to the standard UnifiedQA.
-Since this the-step generation procedure attempts to our hypothesized human generating process of conceptualizing the answer type first before instantiating each word, we name this model the Conceptualizaton-Instantiation (CI) generation model.
+Otherwise, no constraints will be placed on the generator.
+We refer to this pipeline as Type+QA.